BrianYang2013/Journey/README.md

 * Clean local meet up pictures and share to team.
 6 in 3 months
 * Start coaching a workmates on machine learning

+## Aug 2, 2017
+* 10+ local meet up in the bay area in recent 3 months.
+Really fun.
+* Get lots of fun on the reading and coding, but I have to drop for 6 weeks.
+Will back at end of Sept.

+## Sept 30, 2017
+* Place holder: I am back, with very exciting news!
+(I wish...)

 ## Useful link
 * Add Table of Content to iPython Notebook: https://zhuanlan.zhihu.com/p/24029578